-The ACLU of Texas is dedicated to securing constitutional and civil rights for lesbian, gay, bisexual, transgender and queer (LGBTQ) Texans.
+The ACLU of Texas works to protect, defend, and expand the constitutional and civil rights of lesbian, gay, bisexual, transgender, queer, intersex, and asexual (LGBTQIA+) Texans.